Tkota10/Email-Sleuth/README.md

 ## Features

-- **Effortless Contact Information Retrieval:** Easily find essential contact details, such as email addresses and phone numbers, for businesses by providing their website URL.
+- **Effortless Contact Information Retrieval:** Easily find essential contact details for businesses by providing their website URL.

 - **Seamless Integration with Third-Party APIs:** Email Sleuth is integrated with various third-party APIs to ensure accurate and up-to-date contact information for the users.